 My husband told me about a sermon he heard on the radio during his drive home from work.
 The message shared a lot of wisdom and insight about raising children.
+Parents do not provoke your children because it easily leads to discouragement.
+And when children are discouraged, they easily sway from the light of the Word of God.

 Here are three common ways parents can easily provoke children.